 Testing vs. Checking

 Measuring Software Quality in the AI World

-Although all these metrics are also relevant to the AI world, measuring them would generate a vast amount of information…most of which won’t necessarily help dev teams properly track the most important element of all…release quality status.
+Although all of these metrics are also relevant to the AI world, measuring them would generate a vast amount of information, most of which won’t necessarily help dev teams properly track the most important element of all: release quality status.

-To solve this challenge, SeaLights provides organizations with a Quality Trend Intelligence Report, which wraps up (in a very easy to consume way) several key quality development KPIs.
-The report also provides a key metric…known as the quality score…a number between 0 to 10 which indicates the maturity level or quality status of an application.
+To solve this challenge, SeaLights provides organizations with a Quality Trend Intelligence Report, which wraps up (in an easy-to-consume way) several key quality development KPIs.
+The report also provides a key metric known as the quality score, which is a number between 0 and 10 that indicates the maturity level or quality status of an application.

 An application’s quality score is calculated using a complex equation that combines several metrics or parameters together.
 SeaLight’s quality score is a new KPI that aggregates a lot of metrics together to form a single kind of absolute/universal metric that organizations can monitor to determine what’s most important to them.

 The common theme surrounding the emergence of AI and ML in automated testing is one of continuous improvement.
 However, these initiatives are driven by people and supported by processes — a development that is preceded by a change in mindset and culture.
 As such, the advent of AI-assisted test automation has had a significant impact on software development culture, processes, and people.

 With big data analytics facilitating the real-time analysis of the huge amounts of data being generated from the current software development pipeline (as well as data flowing in from customer environments and production sites), software organizations are changing their culture to make testing a data-first and a data-informed process.